dell/omnia/docs/source/Overview/SupportMatrix/OperatingSystems/index.rst

 Operating Systems
 =================

-.. note:: Omnia v1.6 does not support minimal OS version of RHEL/Rocky.
+.. note:: Omnia v1.6 does not support minimal OS version of RHEL/Rocky control plane, whereas on the nodes (head, compute, and login) minimal version is supported.

 .. toctree::
     RedHat